Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Making a divorce as painless as possible, financially and mentally

-The start of the New Year is traditionally the busiest time for divorce with couples deciding the New Year is a good time to split up and make a fresh start.
+The start of the New Year is traditionally the busiest time for divorce, with couples deciding that it is a good time to split up and make a fresh start.

 Couples usually want to make the whole process as smooth and pain free as possible when they have children involved but to also help their wallets with the high legal fees that can be involved with divorce proceedings.

 The first way to make it as easy as possible is for both parties to disclose their financial situation in full, to avoid hiding any assets one may have.
-Ideally a split of 50/50 is best for both parties but it can become complicated when children are involved as cost for the care of them is taken into consideration.
+Ideally, a split of 50/50 is best for both parties but it can become complicated when children are involved as the cost of their care is taken into consideration.

 Couples should also use a solicitor to negotiate a settlement for when things start to get complicated.
 Examples of this include when one party has unrealistic expectations or where there is difficulty in obtaining financial disclosure.
 In order to ensure that the costs do not get out of hand, both parties must be keen to reach a compromise and avoid the court process.